 3. Shasta Daisies

 The composite shape of the shasta is what draws bees in.
 It is also what makes these such efficient methods of helping bees.
-Bees will land on the big yellow pad we know as the centre of the flower.
+Bees will land on the big yellow pad we know as the center of the flower.
 Here, there are hundreds of much smaller flowers that form a tight round cluster called an inflorescence.
 It is when the bee walks across these tiny flowers that its body is covered in pollen.
 This pollen then is redistributed amongst flowers to create food for bees and humans alike.

 4. Sedum Spectabile “Brilliant”